sakibcy/responsive-web-design/README.md

 In addition to reversing the order in which flex items are visually displayed, you can target individual items and change where they appear in the visual order with the `order` property.

-The `order` property is designed to lay the items out in ordinal groups.
-What this means is that items are assigned an integer that represents their group.
-The items are then placed in the visual order according to that integer, lowest values first.
-If more than one item has the same integer value, then within that group the items are laid out as per source order.

-As an example, I have 5 flex items, and assign order values as follows:

-- Source item 1: order: 2
-- Source item 2: order: 3
-- Source item 3: order: 1
-- Source item 4: order: 3
-- Source item 5: order: 1

-These items would be displayed on the page in the following order:

-- Source item 3: order: 1
-- Source item 5: order: 1
-- Source item 1: order: 2
-- Source item 2: order: 3
-- Source item 4: order: 3

-Items have a number showing their source order which has been rearranged.

 <img src="./images/order-property.png" />

 <br /><br />